 - There is a higher quality audio range, which is twice that of traditional phone systems.

 Some other features that are just as great as those listed above are the standard keypad dial keys, volume adjustment, loudspeaker, redial, transfer, and mute keys.
-This phone system also has USB ports, BFL keys, built-in headset keys for automatic switching between devices, and all the menu and navigation options for configuration of settings.
+This phone system also has USB ports, BFL keys, built-in headset keys for automatic switching between devices, and all the menu and navigation options for the configuration of settings.

 Looking at Your Business Needs Before Purchasing This Phone System